 In this blog post, we’ll dive into the types of Pomeranian haircuts available, why owners chose specific ones, and what tools are needed for at-home grooming.

 Here at Pomeranian Headquarters, we understand how important feeling good about our pets’ overall appearance is – so let’s get creative and help gussy up your pup today!

-I strongly recommend NOT cutting or shaving a Pomeranian’s coat.
-There’s a major reason why the Pomeranian dog has earned the nickname, “the ball of fluff.”
+I strongly recommend NOT giving a kennel cut or shaving a Pomeranian’s coat.
+There’s a major reason why the Pomeranian dog has earned the nickname “the ball of fluff.”
 It’s because this adorable breed possesses an incredible double fur coat.

 Many breeds of dogs look good after they have had haircuts.
 For example, the poodle is an obvious breed when it comes to discussing varying styles of haircut.